 In 1990, the Boston Celtics sought to hire Krzyzewski, but he decided to remain in Durham.
 Had Coach K left, the Blue Devils might well not have won their first NCAA crown the next year or repeated in 1992.
 But he stayed after some soul-searching with Butters.
 "Sources told the newspaper that he is not ready to give up coaching on the college level or to break the relationships he has developed at Duke.
 'I'm not one to drag a decision out,' Krzyzewski said.
 'My best friend at Duke has been Tom Butters.
 Of all the people I've been associated with at Duke, I value his opinion the most.'"

 Butters had long awaited that championship.
 Before hiring Krzyzewski, he had mused, "Eight miles away [at the University of North Carolina in Chapel Hill] sat a legend, perhaps the greatest coach of all time.
 I was inundated with thoughts of beating Dean Smith.
 If we couldn't beat him, we could never get to where we were thinking about."
 Even when the Blue Devils managed to outlast the Tar Heels, they still could not win the NCAA tournament final, losing in 1978, 1986, and 1990.
 So when the '91 team finally broke through, "obviously I was elated, for Mike and the program.
 In the semifinals, we had to beat the University of Nevada-Las Vegas, which many people viewed as the best collegiate team ever assembled."
-And with pride he notes, "Duke is still the last team to win back-to-back men's titles."
+And with pride he noted in 2007, "Duke is still the last team to win back-to-back men's titles."
 (That was just before Florida repeated as champion; as of 2018, no team has done it since.)

 Butters' influence was broad; from 1988 to 1994, he was a member of the NCAA Division I men's basketball committee.
 He was chairman for the last two years of his six-year term.
 In addition to negotiating TV deals for the Atlantic Coast Conference, he was instrumental in landing the NCAA's first $1 billion package with CBS in 1989.
 "The previous contract was worth maybe $275 million, so that was a pretty good hump up."